UC Santa Cruz Nike Tennis Camp Santa Cruz, California

 During the summers he directs the NIKE Santa Cruz Tennis Camps where he was a pioneer in the development of the tournament training program for ranked juniors.

-He graduated in 2005 with a degree in Psychology before starting his coaching career under legendary coach Bob Hansen.
-Given his time spent here as a player, coach, and 11 summers of involvement with the Nike Jr. Tennis Camp Santa Cruz, Bryce’s influence over the Slug culture has been nothing short of profound as he steps into his first season as the Head Men’s Tennis Coach.
+Bryce graduated in 2005 with a degree in Psychology before starting his coaching career under legendary coach Bob Hansen.
+Given his time spent here as a player, coach, and 13 summers of involvement with the Nike Jr. Tennis Camp Santa Cruz, Bryce’s influence over the Slug culture has been nothing short of profound.
 Bryce’s mission is clear, “I believe whole-heartedly in the Slug Tennis program and the significant impact it has on people.
 This is why I have chosen to take over as the Head Men’s Tennis Coach here at UC Santa Cruz.
 I want to continue contributing to Slug Tennis and to share all that Bob and Slug Tennis have taught me.
 The journey to build a championship team year in and year out will continue to drive this program.”